micastro-ruhs/NSSP_Sample_Report/README.md

 Hello everyone and thank you for your interest in the presentation.

 WIP: There are a few items I want to expand upon, including:
 1. Updating the readme.
+(Done)
 2. Add sections for the first half of the paired R markdown script.
+(Done)
 3. Re-format the python script section headers to be in parity with the R markdown script.
 4. Add a section to the readme on building queries in ESSENCE and then moving them to a script (e.g. R or python).
 5. Add sections for the latter half of the script that includes graphical generation and outputting to a docx document.